OpenNebula/vOneCloud-docs/docs/source/appliance_configuration/control_panel.rst

 Control Panel
 ================================================================================

-This is a web based interface available at `http://<appliance_ip>:8000`.
-Handles many aspects of the vOneCloud platform configuration.
+This is a web based interface available at `http://<appliance_ip>:8000` which handles many aspects of the vOneCloud platform configuration.
 The Control Panel can be reached at any time from the Sunstone GUI using the Control Panel link in the bottom of the left hand side menu.

 .. image:: /images/control_panel_link.png
     :align: center